Last Updated on October 14, 2021 by Jim Ferri

 Brussels Food Done to Perfection

-Another night we went to the upscale restaurant Cospaia where we ordered a duck and a beef filet.
+Continuing our search for great Brussels food, another night we went to the upscale restaurant Cospaia where we ordered a duck and a beef filet.
 Too often I’ve found that European chefs destroy what should be a good steak, but this time it was done to perfection.
 The same was true for Marjorie’s duck, which was too large for her to finish.
 The wines by the glass were excellent also.

 In walking about the city, we also came across numerous gourmet food shops.
 We also found two large festivals in which food and beer were the focus, things close to many Belgian’s hearts.